FirelightWP/easy-fancybox/readme.txt

 Stable tag: 2.2.10
 License: GPLv3

-The most popular lightbox plugin for WordPress.
-Adds a simple, fast lightbox for viewing images, videos, and other media.
+Formerly Easy Fancybox.
+The most popular WordPress lightbox plugin.
+Simple, fast, and responsive.
+Opens images, videos, PDFs, and custom popups.

 == Description ==

+**NEWS: Easy Fancybox is now Firelight Lightbox**.

-Easy FancyBox is the **most popular lighbox plugin for WordPress**, active on over 200,000 WordPress installations.
+Firelight Lightbox is the **most popular lighbox plugin for WordPress**, active on over 200,000 WordPress installations.
 It adds a lightweight and flexible lightbox for viewing images, video, and other media on your website.

 After activation, links to images, galleries, videos, pdfs, maps, modals, etc, will open in a lightbox.
 Settings will be under 'Lightbox' on your main admin menu.